 Capacity to Sue and to be sued

-Benefit of Having a Limited Liability
+Benefits of Having a Limited Liability

 The members of an LLP are only the agents of such an enterprise.
-It means that the liability of the members is only limited up to the amount of their respective contribution.
+It means that the liability of the members is only limited to the amount of their respective contributions.
 It also includes any undrawn profits, out of such a formation.
 Then, there are exceptions, which include negligence, wrongful trading, personal guarantees, etc. Thus, the most important and useful aspect of an LLP is the limited liability of its members.
 It is not so, under the Partnership Act of 1932.
 Moreover, there would be no resort to the attachment of the personal assets of the other partners.
 Except for the one who is personally liable for the negligence, others are free.

 Perpetual succession in LLP